code-kern-ai/refinery-template-functions/classification/README.md

 # Classification

 Writing heuristics for classification is extremely simple.
 Those functions can consist of as little as 3 lines of Python.
-We're going to look further into how they work, and wo we make use of them at Kern.
+We're going to look further into how they work, and where we make use of them at Kern.

 Generally, we automatically preprocess texts using [`spaCy`](https://spacy.io/), as this gives you potentially valuable metadata about the structures of your text.